raspberrypi/documentation/configuration/raspi-config.md

 <a name="menu-options"></a>
 ## Menu options

+Note: Due to the continual development of the `raspi-config` tool, the list of options below may not be completely up to date.
+Also please be aware that different models of Raspberry Pi may have different options available.

 ### System Options

-The systems optiosn submenu allows you to make configuration changes to various parts of the boot, login and networking process, along with some other system level changes.
+The systems options submenu allows you to make configuration changes to various parts of the boot, login and networking process, along with some other system level changes.

 #### Wireless LAN